shuvro-baset/nodeJs/README.md

 * create a file name 'index.js'
 * declare express, app and port number.
 Write a get method simply just showing a message when run server.
 * run the file like as any javascript file.
 You will see the hello world message from app.get method.
+* Right now our server is not showing the updated data if we change anything in the function.
+We need to stop the server and open server again.
+* To avoid this problem I install 'nodemon' by using following command- 'npm install -g nodemon'.
+Here I use g for install it globally.